 Votes of the membership or of the Board of Directors may be conducted via mail, electronically,

 virtually or in-person.
-A simple majority of personal members who cast votes is required for a vote to pass Article XII.
+A simple majority of personal members who cast votes is required for a vote to pass.
+At least 75 personal members must participate in a vote of the membership for the vote to be valid.

+Article XII.
+PARLIAMENTARY AUTHORITY.

+The parliamentary authority used by the division will be the same as that used by ALA.
+Article XIII.
 AMENDMENT OF BYLAWS.

 Section 1.
 Proposals.